 What can I see and do at Grand Rapids Art Museum?

 The Grand Rapids Art Museum contains two floors of gallery space in which it displays selections from its permanent collection of 7,000+ works of art, including paintings, sculptures, drawings and photographs.
 Embracing the city’s legacy as a leading center of design and manufacturing, GRAM has a growing collection in the area of design and modern craft.
 It also hosts some of the nation’s top traveling art exhibitions.
-The Museum also hosts regular gallery chats, artist talks, creative workshops and other events throughout the year.
-Docent-led or self-guided tours are available.
+The Museum also hosts regular gallery chats, artist talks, creative workshops, movie nights, free outdoor summer concerts and other events throughout the year.

 Is GRAM good for kids?

-It’s an excellent place to introduce kids to the wonders of art and inspire a lifelong interest in art appreciation – and creation, as Grand Rapids Art Museum hosts Drop-in Studio every Saturday for kids to engage in hands-on art projects.
+Yes, the Grand Rapids Art Museum is an excellent place to introduce kids to the wonders of art and inspire a lifelong interest in art appreciation – and creation.
+GRAM’s Creative Learning Center is designed for hands-on play and creative exploration for guests of all ages.
+Visitors can construct a mini sculpture, curate an exhibition using magnetic gallery walls, create original art and more.
+The Museum also hosts Drop-In Studio every Saturday for families to engage in hands-on art projects.

 Are there any discounts available?

-Through Museums for All, EBT cardholders and up to three guests can enjoy free admission.
-The Grand Rapids Art Museum is also a Blue Star Museum and is proud to offer free admission to active-duty military personnel and their family year-round.
+Through Museums for All, Michigan Bridge/EBT cardholders and up to three guests can enjoy free general admission.
+The Grand Rapids Art Museum is also a Blue Star Museum and is proud to offer free general admission to active-duty military personnel and their family year-round.
 KCAD and GRCC students and faculty also receive free general admission to GRAM year-round.
+Students with an ID from any other school or university receive discounted general admission.
 Grand Rapids Public Library cardholders can check out tickets at any of the eight GRPL locations for a free visit to the Museum once a year.

-The Bank of America Museums on Us program gives Bank of America, Merrill and Bank of America Private Bank credit and debit cardholders free admission to Grand Rapids Art Museum on the first full weekend of each month.
+The Bank of America Museums on Us program gives Bank of America, Merrill and Bank of America Private Bank credit and debit cardholders free general admission to Grand Rapids Art Museum on the first full weekend of each month.
+Bank of America and Merrill employees can also enjoy free general admission the first full weekend of each month when they present proof of employment.

-Visit GRAM and other local attractions for one low price when you purchase Attraction Pass GR, a digital three-day savings pass delivered to your smartphone.
+Visit GRAM and other top local attractions for one low price when you purchase Attraction Pass GR, a digital savings pass available in one-day, three-day, adult, senior and child versions.

 SAVE ON GRAND RAPIDS ATTRACTIONS WITH ATTRACTION PASS GR